atroxaper/p6-LogP6/README.md

 ## Logger Wrapper

-System to wrap (or decorate) logger object into another and add additional logic.
-You can describe `logger wrapper factory` which will wrap any created `logger`.
+It is a system to wrap (or decorate) logger object into another and add additional logic.
+You can describe `logger wrapper factory`, which will wrap any created `logger`.

 ### Synchronisation of configuration and Logger instance

-An example of logger wrapper usage is synchronisation a logger configuration and logger instance.
-It may be useful in case of development or debug session to change logger configuration dynamically.
+An example of logger wrapper usage is synchronization a logger configuration and logger instance.
+It may be useful in the case of development or debug session to change logger configuration dynamically.

-Since a logger object are immutable and cannot know about changes in configuration it produced, we need a logic which checks if user updated corresponding configuration and updates the logger instance.
+Since a logger object is immutable and cannot know about configuration changes it produced, we need a logic that checks if the user updated the corresponding configuration and updates the logger instance.

-You can specify any kind of wrapper for logger synchronization.
-There are helper class `LogP6::Wrapper::SyncAbstract` to create your own synchronization wrapper.
+You can specify any wrapper for logger synchronization.
+There is a helper class `LogP6::Wrapper::SyncAbstract` to create your synchronization wrapper.

-For now there is only two synchronization wrappers:
+For now, there are only two synchronization wrappers:

-- `LogP6::Wrapper::SyncTime::Wrapper` - checks the new configuration change each
+- `LogP6::Wrapper::SyncTime::Wrapper` - checks the new configuration change each `X` seconds;
-`X` seconds;
-- `LogP6::Wrapper::SyncEach::Wrapper` - checks the new configuration change each
-time you use logger.
+- `LogP6::Wrapper::SyncEach::Wrapper` - checks the new configuration change each time you use the logger.

 # CONFIGURATION

-For working with `LogP6` library you need to `use LogP6;` module.
-Without any tags it provides only `get-logger($trait)` sub for retrieving a logger.
-`:configure` tag provides factory subroutines for configuring loggers from the code.
-Another option to configure logger is using configuration file.
+For working with the `LogP6` library, you need to `use LogP6;` module.
+Without any tags, it provides only the `get-logger($trait)` sub for retrieving a logger. `:configure` tag provides factory subroutines for configuring loggers from the code.
+Another option to configure logger is by using a configuration file.

 ## Logger retrieve

-For retrieve a logger you need to use `LogP6` module and call `get-logger($trait)` sub with logger trait you need.
+To retrieve a logger, you need to use `LogP6` module and call the `get-logger($trait)` sub with the logger trait you need.
 Example:

 ```perl6
 use LogP6;